Chaplaincy Case Study with Community Partners South Florida

 Considering this gap in service and the potential for improved outcomes, chaplains and spiritual care providers are particularly primed to step into these spaces.
 While chaplaincy is inherently institutional, the types of human service organizations that have attended to spiritual care needs are primarily limited to healthcare and crisis-response settings (hospital, hospice, police, fire, disaster relief, etc.).
 Community-based chaplaincy in non-profit settings, however, has only been noted in sparse and disconnected ways, and robust studies demonstrating the need and efficacy of an interdisciplinary approach to holistic care are limited outside traditional healthcare settings.
 Research in healthcare settings, though, shows a positive relationship between social workers and chaplains, yet few have intentionally pushed this into clinical social settings like community-based non-profit organizations.
 Chaplaincy is a growing and expanding field and continues to garner more attention in the academy and pastoral training for community transformation.

-*This project brings together an interdisciplinary team in theology, chaplaincy and social work from Palm Beach Atlantic University’s School of Ministry and the Community Transformation Center and Baylor University’s Diana R. Garland School of Social Work, the George W. Truett Theological Seminary and the Center for Church and Community Impact.
+*This project brings together an interdisciplinary team in theology, chaplaincy and social work from Palm Beach Atlantic University’s School of Ministry, the Community Transformation Center, Baylor University’s Diana R. Garland School of Social Work, the George W. Truett Theological Seminary and the Center for Church and Community Impact.